MarianoMazza/CodeSample-ChalkRoads/README.md

 # CodeSample-ChalkRoads

-This is a code sample from a game I programmed called Chalk Roads.
+This is a code sample from a game I programmed for a university course, called Chalk Roads.
 The user has to fill in the icons (WhiteCircles) and escape from the blobs (BlackCircles).
 Developed in Unity using C#.
+This game was developed two years ago, but the code was recently refactored for this sample.
+This is most of the logic; the only script missing is the "WhiteCircle" script.
+But, as this was a team effort, I uploaded only the code made by me.

 ![Image of MarianoMazza](https://user-images.githubusercontent.com/17933094/105866256-92776080-5fd2-11eb-834e-e479ab3f4218.png)
 ![Image of MarianoMazza](https://user-images.githubusercontent.com/17933094/105865100-598abc00-5fd1-11eb-8353-a7d0a8674be9.png)